What’s the BUZZ?

 There’s been lots of BUZZ this summer.

-The busy bee kind of buzz ~ with lots of summer plans, summer visitors and summer activities.
-The buzz of Refresh, the signature TrulyFood Cleanse of the Season, starting this coming week!
-And, for me, the buzz of delving a bit more into the power of bees.
+The busy bee kind of buzz—with lots of summer plans, summer visitors and summer travel, the buzz of our Summer Cleanse, starting today, and, for me, the buzz of delving a bit more into the power of bees.

-While my niece was visiting Portland earlier this month, we went to see the documentary More than Honey, which chronicled why bees are facing extinction.
+Several years ago there was a slew of documentaries about bees.
+One, More than Honey, chronicled why bees are facing extinction.
 It’s an issue we can’t really afford to ignore.

-According to the US Department of Agriculture, about one of every three mouthfuls of food you eat is dependent on pollination by honeybees.
+According to the US Department of Agriculture, about one of every three mouthfuls of food you eat is reliant on pollination by honeybees.

-And while I’m a fan of most fresh and raw bee products, from raw honey to propolis to pollen, I don’t eat the sweeter stuff, the honey, myself.
-Even though it’s lower glycemic than pasteurized honey, it’s still too sweet for my taste-buds and my delicate inner ecosystem, which requires immune and adrenal support on a constant basis.
+And while I’m a fan of most fresh and raw bee products, from raw honey to propolis to pollen, I rarely eat the sweeter stuff (the honey), myself.
+Even though it’s lower glycemic than pasteurized honey, it’s still quite sweet for my taste-buds and my delicate inner ecosystem, which requires targeted immune and adrenal support.

 Peach Royal Smoothie